Preparing for Winter: Emergency Preparedness Checklist

 Stock Up on Supplies

-Heading into winter, it’s important to ensure you have plenty of essential items.
+Heading into winter, ensuring you have plenty of essential items is important.
 Here are some key supplies to consider:

 Food and Water